Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 6 Best Blenders For Smoothies - Winter 2024 Reviews
+The 6 Best Blenders For Smoothies - Black Friday 2024

 Best Blenders For Smoothies

-If a smoothie is part of your morning routine or a typical post-workout snack, you'll want a blender that makes quick work of ingredients like chunks of frozen fruit and leafy greens like kale.
-A good smoothie blender can handle large and small amounts of fibrous ingredients and help with a wider variety of kitchen chores.
-Many full-size blenders come with personal-sized jars to blend single-serve smoothies.
+If a smoothie is part of your morning routine or your usual post-workout snack, you'll want a blender that makes quick work of ingredients like chunks of frozen fruit and leafy greens like kale.
+A good smoothie blender can easily handle large and small amounts of fibrous ingredients in its main pitcher.
+Many full-size blenders also come with personal-sized jars meant for single-serves, which makes it easy to bring your smoothie with you.
+The best smoothie blenders are easy to clean after use, and depending on your preferences, you may also want something with preset modes for simple one-press smoothie blending and enough versatility for other recipes, like the occasional soup or batch of nut butter.

 1. Βest Βlender For Smoothies